-Below are instructions explaining the details of the Interval, Interval Policy, and Verification Policy settings that are withing the Web, TCP, and DNS check configurations.
+Below are instructions explaining the details of the Interval, Interval Policy, and Verification Policy settings that are within the Web, TCP, and DNS check configurations.

 2. Interval Policy